Jane blew on her cold-numbed hands and wished she didn’t live so far north.

 “Could you turn your head a little more to the left?
 Just a bit—perfect!”

-Now she sat before her client, her paints on her palette and her brush hovering inches above as she took in all the details one last time: the bottle of Cyrodiilic rice wine on his desk, flanked by silver goblets; the tapestry of St. Veloth leading Olerlo’s (and Jane’s) ancestors; the bookshelf laden with modern tomes on business and accounting; the faint smell of kwama meat and tanna root; the fine clothes and the ancient tattoos.
+Now she sat before her client, her paints on her palette and her brush hovering inches above as she took in all the details one last time: the bottle of Cyrodiilic rice wine on his desk, flanked by silver goblets; the tapestry of St. Veloth leading Olerlo’s (and Jane’s) ancestors; the bookshelf laden with modern tomes on business and accounting; the faint smell of kwama meat and tanna smoke; the fine clothes and the ancient tattoos.

 Every client wanted to look their best.
 A western Imperial might want the warts-and-all approach, but that wasn’t humility talking, not at all.
 Quite the opposite—they took pride in being honest, just as an eastern Imperial took pride in lavish wealth, or a Dunmer took pride in displaying the strength of ancestors through their scars and tattoos.

 Serjo Olerlo was a Dunmer who’d made his fortune by working with and emulating the rich Imperials of the capital.
 And he wanted to show that off, but only so that everyone could see how far he, a Dunmer commoner, had come.
 His portrait had to show strength and splendor.
 Strength because the Dunmer could never afford to be soft, because Morrowind did not forgive weakness.
-Splendor because the Empire offered wealth to the daring and Olerlo was nothing if not daring.
+Splendor because the Empire offered wealth to the daring, and Olerlo was nothing if not daring.

 Olerlo’s finished portrait formed in her mind’s eye.
 Knowing exactly what she needed to do, exactly how the painting would look, Jane dipped her brush in the palette and put the first stroke on the canvas.